 4.2 Reading Journal Articles

+Scene 1: Talking head

 Have you ever had to read a research paper and felt overwhelmed by the amount of information being presented?
 Don’t worry – it's not just you.
 Journal articles can be challenging.

 In this video, we will review the different parts of a research paper and how we can use that knowledge to become more effective and efficient when reading papers.

+Scene 2: Voice-over

 [Section title: Structure of a Research Paper]